Salient Issue

 2: Remediating measures

 Despite our tools and effort, cases of forced labour can and do also occur in Fairtrade certified supply chains.
-Forced labour is rooted in poverty, inequality and exploitation, which need to be addressed in collaboration by companies, governments, civil society and citizens.
+Forced labour is rooted in poverty, inequality and exploitation, which need to be addressed collaboratively by companies, governments, civil society and citizens.
 No single actor or organisation can solve forced labour on its own.

 When forced labour is identified or alleged in Fairtrade certified supply chains, Fairtrade acts to protect the victim(s) and support the certified organisation in remediation9 work.